adinaamzarescu/Cryptography-and-assembly/README.md

 # Cryptography and assembly
 ### Copyright 2021 Adina-Maria Amzarescu 321CA
-This is a project that helped me understand more about Assembly and low-level memory management.
+This is a project that focuses on the understanding of Assembly, low-level memory management as well as basic cryptography ideas.

 It contains 3 independent programs:
 ___________________________________________________________________________________________